ryan-blunden/cats-who-code/docs/docs/run-app-locally.md

 ## Bringing up the stack

-From the project root directory and run
+From the project root directory and run:

     make app-dev-start ARGS=--build